 People with severe symptoms of intoxication or symptoms that last many hours are at risk of alcohol poisoning.

 The ethanol in alcohol acts like a poison.
 When the liver is not able to filter this poison quickly enough, a person can develop signs of alcohol poisoning or alcohol overdose.
-An overdose of alcohol affects the brain’s ability to sustain basic life functions.
+An

 - slow heart rate